mod-audio/mod-host/README.md

 | -206    | ERR_JACK_PORT_DISCONNECTION     |
 | -301    | ERR_MEMORY_ALLOCATION           |

-A status of zero or positive means, that the command was executed successfully.
+A status zero or positive means that the command was executed successfully.
 In case of the add command, the status returned is the instance number.
 The value field currently only exists for the param_get command.